armory/docs/content/en/docs/installation/guide/install-on-aws.md

 On the `Halyard machine`:

-- Halyard (the tool used to install and manage Spinnaker) is run in a Docker container on the `Halyard machine`
+- Halyard (the tool used to install and manage Armory) is run in a Docker container on the `Halyard machine`
-- The Halyard container on the `Halyard machine` will be configured with the following volume mounts, which should be persisted or preserved to manage your Spinnaker cluster
+- The Halyard container on the `Halyard machine` will be configured with the following volume mounts, which should be persisted or preserved to manage your Armory cluster

-  - `.hal` directory (mounted to `/home/spinnaker/.hal`) - stores all Halyard Spinnaker configurations in a `.hal/config` YAML file and assorted subdirectories
+  - `.hal` directory (mounted to `/home/spinnaker/.hal`) - stores all Halyard Armory configurations in a `.hal/config` YAML file and assorted subdirectories
   - `.secret` directory (mounted to `/home/spinnaker/.secret`) stores all external secret keys and files used by Halyard
   - `resources` directory (mounted to `/home/spinnaker/resources`) stores all Kubernetes manifests and other resources that help create Kubernetes resources